lubojr/naucse.python.cz/lessons/beginners-en/exceptions/index.md

 Additionally to `except`, there are two more clauses - blocks that can be used with `try`, and these are `else` and `finally`.

-The first one will be run if exception in the `try` block didn't happen.
+The first one `else` will be run if no exception in the `try` block was raised.
-And `finally` runs every time.
+And `finally` runs every time and is executed even in the case of an uncaught exception and may be used even without any `except` clause.
+It is mostly used for clean-ups.

 You can also have several `except` blocks.
-Only one of them will be triggered -- the first one that can handle the raised exception.
+Only one of them will be triggered.
+The first one that can handle the raised exception.

+> [note]
+> Always catch more specific exceptions before the generic ones.

 ```python
 try: